The Giant Company: Expansion

 After each setback, Javitch started over and the stores continued to grow in the 1950s.
 Shopping malls became a new American experience with the population moving outside of the cities and into the suburbs, and Javitch took advantage of the strip malls dotting the landscape.
 As a result, the company embarked on a plan of steady growth, opening new stores in suburban areas.
 Javitch moved his downtown Carlisle store to a newly built structure at 100 North Hanover Street in 1953, renaming it Carlisle Food Market.
 The Carlisle store was very modern for its time, with features like a parking lot, baggers, and outside lighting.
 A second Carlisle Food Market location opened in 1964 at the Carlisle Plaza Shopping Center.
 The company continued to open other stores under the Giant Foods name.

 In 1968, the ninth store opened in Harrisburg, Pennsylvania.
 David Javitch became chairman of the board, passing the presidency to his son, Lee Javitch.
 The company's growth accelerated with the purchase of the Martin’s chain (though these stores retain the Martin’s name to this day) in Hagerstown, Maryland.
-The company purchased the Martin's chain, based in Hagerstown, Maryland, in 1969, and expanded to New Jersey in 1970, opening three stores under the name Clover-Markets.
-In 1972, Nick Riso joined the company as vice president of sales and operations.
+The company purchased the Martin's chain, based in Hagerstown, in 1969, and expanded to New Jersey in 1970, opening three stores under the name Clover-Markets.

 A new merchandising effort began with the introduction of "Everyday Low Prices."
 By 1973, the company's 50th anniversary, the company operated a total of 18 stores.
 In 1974, David Javitch died, and Lee established the David Javitch Memorial Scholarship Fund to benefit children of Giant/Martin’s employees.
 As the 1970s closed, 24 stores were in operation.
 Nick Riso was appointed president, and Lee Javitch assumed the position of chairman.
 As the 1980s approached, the company had grown to a workforce of 3,400.